drekerd/cloud/README.md

 For other commands as well `./gradlew test` `./cloudBuild.sh -e build`

 ## cloudBuild.sh file
-The Need for this command is primarily to use control your docker environment To see what the script **./cloudBuild.sh** file can do just type `./cloudBuild.sh` and it shows a list of commands To run a command simply type `./cloudBuild.sh -e createDockerImage` You can also run multiple commands, for exemple:
+The Need for this command is primarily to use control your docker environment. <br />
+To see what the script **./cloudBuild.sh** file can do just type `./cloudBuild.sh` and it shows a list of commands <br />
+To run a command simply type `./cloudBuild.sh -e createDockerImage` <br />
+You can also run multiple commands, for exemple: <br />
-`./cloudBuild.sh -e createDockerImage upContainers build acceptanceTests`
+>`./cloudBuild.sh -e createDockerImage upContainers build acceptanceTests`

 |Name               | Description                                                                       |
 |-------------------|-----------------------------------------------------------------------------------|